wechicken456/Codenames-AI/README.md

 The clue must:
 * Be semantically related to what the Codemaster wants their guesser to guess -- i.e. no using words to tell the position of the words
 * Be a single English word
 * NOT be derived from or derive one of the words on the board -- i.e. days or cloaked are not valid clues. *Note, in our code we enforce through a strict string sub-word check.
-However, this can be circumnavigated by providing words that are spelt incorrectly or contain additional characters.
+However, this can be circumnavigated by providing words that are spelt incorrectly or  additional characters.
 For competition purposes, human judges will be used to ensure that provided clues stick to this rule, and repeated violations will result in disqualification.*

 The Guesser then selects from the remaining words on he board, based on the which words are most associated with the Codemaster's clue.